Degrees & Continuing Education

 As a pedagogue, Swain was recognized by the National Association of Teachers of Singing and was privileged to serve as a NATS Intern (2023-2024) at Florida State University where he worked with Master Teacher Mike Ruckles and performed in a myriad of vocal masterclasses and workshops.

-As an academic, Justin owns and maintains the free database of phonetic transcriptions website, IPA Resource Center (IPAResourceCenter.com), has contributed the full breadth of digital transcriptions of vocalises for Dr. Robin Rice’s book, “Great Teachers on Great Singing,” available through Inside View Press (VOXPed.com), has guest lectured at The Ohio State University working with students of Prof. Ed Bak and Dr. Laura Portune, and has served as a clinician in the Central, OH region of choral programs of area middle and high schools.
+As an academic, Justin owned and maintained the free database of phonetic transcriptions website, IPA Resource Center (IPAResourceCenter.com 2014-2024), has contributed the full breadth of digital transcriptions of vocalises for Dr. Robin Rice’s book, “Great Teachers on Great Singing,” available through Inside View Press (VOXPed.com), has guest lectured at Notre Dame University, The Ohio State University, Ohio University, Columbus State Community College, and has served as a clinician in the Central, OH region of choral programs of area middle and high schools.
+He has presented at the Ohio Music Teacher Association State Conference and at the Ohio University School of Music on topics ranging from contemporary vocal pedagogy, updating one’s bio, and self-marketing.

 A strong advocate of the art of the song recital, Justin has performed several solo recitals and is a champion of the vocal music of Afro-English composer, Samuel Coleridge-Taylor.